KadenCiesielski/webdevg3/readme.txt

 Improvements:

-Project split: (Header and footer/nav bar), (About, Find us, Apply for job)
+Project split: (Header and footer/nav bar)
 Kaden: Home, Gallery (i'll setup the phone number on home page instead of its own tab)
 Emily:
-Jacob:
+Jacob: About, Find us, Apply for job
 Michael: Menus